ALAN WILDER

 The first band Alan joined was The Dragons.
 He moved to Bristol to work

 with them.
-The first song he was part of was Misbehavin (sort of 70's
+The first song he played on was Misbehavin (sort of 1970s

-soft rock stuff) what appeared as a single on DJM records
+soft rock stuff) which was released as a single on DJM records

 around 1977.